tsuinami-r1/drone-mesh-5plus/README.md

 ## 🛰️ **Intended use & deployment model**

-This is a **private, discreet counter-surveillance drone-detection network** — not a single sensor on a bench.
+This is a **private, discreet counter-surveillance drone-detection network,** not a single sensor on a bench.
 The goal is persistent, low-profile awareness of drone activity over an area you care about (a property, a site, an event), built from a mesh of **unattended, self-powered field nodes**.